Return to Common Sense

 - Abide by American culture and language.

-- It’s your responsibility to pay your own way.
+- Pay your own way.

-- It’s your responsibility to take care of your children.
+- Take care of your own children.

 Short Term, Require all citizens adopt the American language and culture: